Home

 Toure Butler, Wes Call, Pat Conniff, Derrell Daniels, Dominic Daste, Ryan Fleming, Matt Fraize, Odell George, Dajaun Hawkins, Brent Knopp, Jeremiah Pharms, Matt Rogers, Elliot Silvers, Marques Tuiasosopo, Oye Waddell, Chad Ward, Justin Weber, and Curtis Williams (winner of the Guy Flaherty Most Inspirational Award).

 The National Champion.
 The Huskies will most likely play in the Rose Bowl.
 If they beat Purdue, they should win the national championship based on my poll of Husky fans.
-When all is said and done, when the battle’s lost and won, one poll is as good as another, each of them declaring a mythical national champion, not a real one as would be determined by a sensible playoff system.
+When all is said and done, when the battles lost and won, one poll is as good as another, each of them declaring a mythical national champion, not a real one as would be determined by a sensible playoff system.

-Let’s get it on, Huskies…and keep the faith, C-Dub.
+and keep the faith, C-Dub.